What is the Habitat for Humanity Homeownership Program?

 - You cannot have had a bankruptcy for two years before applying.

-- Your total household income must fall between 35% to 60% of area median income
+- Your total household income must fall between 35% to 60% of area median income (see chart at bottom of page)

 Your application is considered based on the following: